 In collaboration with your pastor, share an encouraging update on parish plans with the broader parish community.
-Highlight the progress your parish has made in serving mothers in need through the Walking with Moms in Need process and all the ways your parish will continue reaching out to mothers in need.
-Invite all parishioners to a parish-wide celebration.
+On the weekends of March 13-14 and/or 20-21, announce the close of the 25th anniversary year of Evangelium vitae, the completion of the Year of Service, and the progress your parish has made in serving mothers in need.
+Invite all parishioners to a parish-wide celebration to conclude the Year of Service.
 Encourage your pastor, priests, and deacons to include this exciting news in their weekend homilies.
 (Sample announcements and homily notes are provided.)